Liz-Conway/Project-4-Amber/README.md

 * 	216/7
 * 	216/8

-The user picks one of the sessions by clicking/tapping on the radio button on the same row as the session they wish to view.
+The Occupational Therapist/Hippotherapy Analyst picks one of the sessions by clicking/tapping on the radio button on the same row as the session they wish to view.
 Each session is identified by its date and session number.

 The session number shown on the select session page consists of a Course number and the week number.
 In the image below three sessions are shown for Course number 1.
 The first session is for course 1, week 1 and is shown as "**Session :  1/1**".
 The second session is for course 1, week 2 and is shown as "**Session :  1/2**".
 The third session is for course 1, week 3 and is shown as "**Session :  1/3**".

-The value of this page comes from the fact that you need to select a session in order to view it.
+The value of this feature comes from the fact that you need to select a session in order to view it.
 This page gives the user the option to select which exact session they wish to see details for.

-*Select Session page*
+Supporting page - *Select Session page*
 ![Select Session page](/home/fintan/code/projects/amber/documentation/pages/select-session.png)
 ![Select Session page](/home/fintan/code/projects/amber/documentation/pages/mobile/select-session.png)